Gmugra/net.cactusthorn.config/README.md

 @Target(METHOD)
 @ConverterClass(LocalDateConverter.class) //converter implementation
 public @interface ConverterLocalDate {

     String[] value() default "";
 }
 ```
 FYI:
-- such annotation must contains `String[] value() default ""` parameter, otherwise parameters will be ignored by compiler
+- the annotation must contains `String[] value() default ""` parameter, otherwise parameters will be ignored by compiler
-- such annotation can be made for any converter (even for converter which ia actually not need parameters)
+- the annotation can be made for any converter (even for converter which ia actually not need parameters)

 usage:
 ```java